prambergerpat/bsd24_Pramberger_Patrick/exercise3.md

 3. The path for java can be displayed with the command: printenv

 4. After that i created the maven project in intellij.

+5. Committed the changes into to `init_project` branch and merged it back to the `main` branch.

+6. Created class `Calculator` and added the demanded methods, such as `MainClass`.

+7. When the program is executed, intellij itself builds and compiles the project and makes a new directory called "**target**"

+8.